ninjudd/portal/README.md

 For client requests `TYPE` can be one of:

-    eval  - Evaluate the forms provided in DATA. stdin - Write the string provided in DATA to *in*. clear - Clear the context for ID. fork  - Associate the context for ID with the id provided in DATA.
+    eval  - Evaluate the forms provided in DATA.
+Also subscribes you to *out* and *err* for ID. stdin - Write the string provided in DATA to *in*. close - Close the context for ID and unsubscribe from *out* and *err*. fork  - Associate the context for ID with the id provided in DATA.

 For server responses `TYPE` can be one of: